 We routinely monitor for contaminants in your drinking water according to federal and state laws.
-The tables on the following page show the results of our monitoring for the period January 1 to December 31, 2021.
+The tables on the following page show the results of our monitoring for the period January 1 to December 31, 2022.
 The State requires us to monitor for certain contaminants less than once annually because the concentrations of these contaminants do not change significantly from year to year.
+Others are tested twice annually, while microbial testing is done daily, weekly and monthly.
 Some of the data, though representative of the water quality, is more than one year old.
 The presence of contaminants in the water does not necessarily indicate that the water poses a health risk.

-Lead: If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
+If present, elevated levels of lead can cause serious health problems, especially for pregnant women and young children.
 Lead in drinking water is primarily from materials and components associated with service lines and household plumbing.
 Fairfield Municipal Authority is responsible for providing high quality drinking water, but cannot control the variety of materials used in household plumbing components.
 When your water lines have been unused for several hours, you can minimize the potential for lead exposure by flushing your tap for 30 seconds to 2 minutes before using water for drinking or cooking.
 If you are concerned about lead in your water, you may wish to have your water tested.
-Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hot-line or at http://www.epa.gov/safewater/lead.
+Information on lead in drinking water, testing methods, and steps you can take to minimize exposure is available from the Safe Drinking Water Hot-line or at http:/www.epa.gov/safewater/lead.